 The Interdisciplinary Studies degree offers a flexible curriculum that students can tailor to individual professional needs.
 This flexibility includes meeting the needs of students who wish to transfer acceptable credits earned at other colleges.
-This self-designed degree requires a total of 64 credits, including a required set of general education courses.
-Thirty-two of the 64 credits must be from major related or core courses currently offered in Associate Degree programs.
+This self-designed degree requires a minimum total of 66 credits, including a required set of general education courses.
+Thirty-two of the 66 credits must be from major related or core courses currently offered in Associate Degree programs.
 The degree offers two options.
-Students electing option 1 must develop a 32 credit focus/concentration area consisting of courses chosen from current Associate Degree programs.
+Students electing option one must develop a 32 credit focus/concentration area consisting of courses chosen from current Associate Degree programs.
 This focus area must consist of at least 15 credits that are distinctly different from current degree programs.
-Students who simply wish an Associate Degree in Interdisciplinary Studies with no focus may elect option 2.
-To improve employment opportunities, students are strongly advised to elect option 1.
+Students who simply wish an Associate Degree in Interdisciplinary Studies with no focus may elect option two.
+To improve employment opportunities, students are strongly advised to elect option one.

-It is imperative that the student formulate and identify his/her own career goal with the assistance of the Interdisciplinary Studies advisor.
+It is imperative that the student formulate and identify his/her own career goal with the assistance of the Inter-disciplinary Studies advisor.
 The final plan must be approved by the Vice President of Academic Affairs before or upon earning 32 credits toward the Interdisciplinary Studies degree.